fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 > [short version]
-> Allah ﷻ  created jinn from fire.
+> Allah ﷻ  created jinns from fire.
 > The community of the jinn race were like those of humans, but then corruption and injustice among them increased and all warnings sent by God were ignored.
 Consequently, God sent his angels to battle the infidel jinn.
 Only a few jinn survived, and were ousted to far islands or to the mountains.
 With the revelation of Islam, the jinn were given a new chance to access salvation.
 However, because of their prior creation, the jinn would attribute themselves to a superiority over humans and envy them for their place and rank on earth.
 > Jinn can be bad and they also can be good and righteous jinn who worship God alone.
-> Jinn are able to see humans, humans are not able to see jinn.
+> Jinn are able to see humans, humans are not able to see the jinn.
 There is a rule for the jinn not to cross the barrier between their world and human world, and the tresspassers will be asked for it.

 ### Who are the Jinn?

 Allah created jinns from smokeless fire 🔥, the edge of the flame.
-Jinn live in the same earth as we do but they are hidden from our sight.
-Humans cannot see jinn, jinn can see humans but they cannot see angels.
+Jinns live in the same earth as we do but they are hidden from our sight.
+Humans cannot see jinns, jinns can see humans but they cannot see angels.

 The lives of jinn are very similar to the humans, they eat, they drink, they marry, they have their children, and even they are instructed and guided the same way as humans.
-We can clearly understand this statement by the following verse of Surah Al-An’am.
+We can understand this statement by the following verse of Surah Al-An’am.

     "O company of jinn and mankind, did there not come to you messengers from among you, relating to you My verses and warning you of the meeting of this Day of yours?"
 They will say, "We bear witness against ourselves"; and the worldly life had deluded them, and they will bear witness against themselves that they were disbelievers.
     Quran [6:130]